-Core Concepts
+Core Concepts#

 Short introduction to various concepts related to the instant3Dhub Unreal Engine Plugin.
 We recommend reading this page in its entirety before starting to work with the plugin.

-Plugin Workflow
+Plugin Workflow#

 The plugin is intended to work at runtime, meaning in the Play-In-Editor and Standalone modes and in packaged games / applications.
 We currently do not support loading geometry in the level editor.

-Hub Connector
+Hub Connector#

 The hub connector is the central actor of the instant3Dhub Unreal Engine Plugin.
 You can place the hub connector in a level anywhere you like.
 It serves as the origin for the geometry loaded from the instant3Dhub and provides access to all our APIs.

-A session can be joined by multiple clients (web or native) and synchronizes the state of the 3D environment between them.
-The session state includes, for example, what models are loaded, visibility and transformation states and auxiliary data like clip planes and drawings.
+The state includes, for example, what resources (models) are loaded, visibility and transformation states and auxiliary data like clip planes and drawings.

-Culling and Geometry Streaming
+Culling and Geometry Streaming#

 We employ advanced culling techniques and dynamically stream CAD data based on visibility results.
 Therefore, geometry might “pop” in as it is being streamed and we make no guarantees on loading order or loading of out-of-view geometry.

-Coordinate Systems
+Coordinate Systems#

 When loading geometry we perform a coordinate system transformation to conform with the Unreal Engine standards (left-handed coordinate system and using centimeters for distances).
 You might have to rotate the hub connector depending on which axis is the up-axis in your original CAD data.
 For more information see here: I3DHCoordinateSystems.

-Async APIs
+Async APIs#

 Our APIs are highly asynchronous.
 For more information see here.